timalbpathirana/ReactJobBoard_RMIT_PP1/README.md

-# Welcome to Huntr - IT Careers
+# Welcome to Huntr - Tradie Careers

 ### This is a final year capstone group project by,
 1. Michael Tomaselli    - Scrum Master